labeldock/lit-monaco-editor/README.md

 # lm-editor: Lit-based Monaco Editor

-The lm-editor is a `lit component based monaco editor`.
-Wait, what?
-Oopsie daisy...
-I mean, it's a `monaco editor based lit component`.
-Ugh, it's like mixing up your coffee with your tea!

-## The Real Deal
 To set things straight, it's a monaco editor crafted using web component technology.
 Currently, it's being tailored to fit like a glove in native web environments using RubyOnRails and Alpinejs.
 While it might not be the flashiest kid on the block (aka "currently not feature-rich"), your interest, love, and especially those dollar bills will shape its future.

 ## Features